top of page

 How Much Do Interior Designers Charge?

-This investment covers services such as:
+This investment covers services including:

 • Initial Consultation: Discussing your needs, style preferences, and budget.